scaljeri/di-xxl/README.md

     DI.set(descriptor)

+`Foo` gets registered here and will be accessible by the name `foo`.
 The `descriptor` object needs at least a `name` and a `ref`erence.
-Above `Foo` gets registered and accessible by the name `foo`.
 Next, use `get` to retrieve an instance of `Foo`

     const foo = DI.get('foo');

 ### Parameters
-When parameters are required in order to create an instance, add the `params` array
+Above, the instance was created without parameters.
+In order to add default parameters, define the `params` array

     const descriptor = {
-        name 'bar',
+        name 'foo',
         ref: Foo,
         params: [10, 20]
     }
     DI.set(descriptor);

-The parameter `10` is used when none is given when the instane of Foo is requested
+These `params` will be used when none are given when the instance of Foo is requested

     DI.get('foo'); // -> new Foo(10, 20)